Shmoopty/veque/API.md

         size_type capacity_front() const noexcept

-Returns current size + unused allocated storage before front().
+Returns current size + unused allocated storage after back().
 Can be used to determine if adding elements at end() will trigger a reallocation.
 This function behaves identically to `capacity()`.

         size_type capacity_back() const noexcept